UCL/rsd-engineeringcourse/session09/01advanced.md

 ###SSH keys and GitHub

-You may want to set things up so that you don't have to keep typing in your password whenever you interact with GitHub via the command line.
+Classroom exercise: If you haven't already, you should set things up so that you don't have to keep typing in your password whenever you interact with GitHub via the command line.

 You can do this with an "ssh keypair".
 You may have created a keypair in the